 Auto Pop-up Modes

-button pressed, rotate the command dial until the desired flash mode appears in
+pressed, rotate the main command dial until the desired flash mode is displayed.

-when the shutter-release button is pressed halfway, and fire when a photograph is
+the shutterrelease button is pressed halfway and fire when a photograph is taken.

 Manual Pop-up Modes

-button pressed, rotate the command dial until the
+button pressed, rotate the main command dial until the desired flash mode

 View information on functions related to Flash Photography.